yt-project/unyt/paper/paper.md

 We offer lines of code as a very rough estimate for the "hackability" of the codebase.
-In general, smaller codebases with higher test coverage are easier to modify, refactor, and improve.
+In general, smaller codebases with higher test coverage are easier to modify, refactor, and improve [@Lipow1982; @Koru2007; @Gopinath2014].
 This comparison is somewhat unfair in favor of `unyt` in that `astropy.units` only depends on `NumPy` and `Pint` has no dependencies, while `unyt` depends on both `sympy` and `NumPy`.
 Much of the reduction in the size of the `unyt` library can be attributed to offloading the handling of algebra to `sympy` rather than needing to implement the algebra of unit symbols directly in `unyt`.
 For potential users who are wary of adding `sympy` as a dependency, that might argue in favor of using `Pint` in favor of `unyt`.

 ## Astropy.units